DonKult/dotPageMod/README.md

 `make` will produce a `dotpagemod.xpi` file for you then, which you can install as an extension, e.g. via `about:addons` → `Install Add-on from File…`.

+Now that you have the extension installed you will need to configure it.
+Clicking on the new button and in the opening panel on the addon name in the included title bar brings you the fastest to the option panel, but you can also go the usual way as for any other extensions of course.

+The options want you to specify a directory containing your scripts and stylesheets.
+Where you want to store them is up to you and depends a bit on how much you want to share the collections (across profiles, users, computers, …), but you can change the path anytime you like so don't worry too much now and just pick a place.
+In this directory copy/link the examples/ directory in (not the content, the entire directory).
+After you have set and saved the option you should be able to visit a website modified by the examples and see the extension working.
+If not something is probably wrong with the app: See `burger menu` → `Developer` → `Browser console`.
+From there you can either keep the examples (or not), modify them and start your own collections.
+Have fun fixing the web!

 ## Contributing aka Where are all the testcases?

 Looking at the source it doesn't take long to figure out that the addon code